BigDataArchitecture/Assignment1/docs/codelabs/codelabs/codelab.md

 Well after we download the sample file rest all files are deleted.
 We have come down from **23.75 GB** to **73 MB**

-Following are some output from our IPYNP File:
+Following are some output from our IPYNB File:

 * Accessing an Event